Note: This document is targeted at IT Administrators.

 |employee_id||Optional: The users employee ID.
 If present we will set this value in the employee ID field of the user.
 This is useful for performing lookups and finding users later.|

-Note: Please contact support to finalise setup of your attributes.
-We recommend testing this process with a user before asking other users to login to confirm the attributes are mapped correctly.
+Note: We recommend testing this process with a user before asking other users to log in to confirm the attributes are mapped correctly.

 Future enhancements: We will be adding additional attributes to help map users to specific roles and merchant admin permissions too.

 Users are created but with the wrong details (name, email):